Ice424/CS-ALevel/Obsidian/CS/Commniactions/Write Up.md

 ## The Initial Problem

-When looking at the example code I quickly realised that throughput of information would be an issue.
-Waiting 1 second for 0 and 2 for 1 would mean that transferring the text hello world would take 131 seconds or mins and 11 seconds.
+When looking at the example code I quickly realized that throughput of information would be an issue.
+Waiting 1 second for 0 and 2 for 1 would mean that transferring the text hello world would take 131 seconds or 2 mins and 11 seconds.

 The two solutions would be to either shorten the amount of time each pulse takes or change to a different system.